-- a) reviewed and recommended the appointment of new director, Ms Tay Hui Hui to the board.
-The profile of Ms Tay Hui Hui is set out in the Directors' profile section of the Annual Report.
-Ms Tay Hui Hui had attended director mandatory accreditation programme on 2 March 2016.
-A formal of one to two days induction program is given by the Company which include, but not limited to; - i) furnishing a copy of organization chart, last year annual report and at least the past 6 months previous board and committee minutes. - ii) Visit to key sites. - iii) Introduction of key management staffs. - b) reviewed the evaluation of the retiring Directors and recommended to the board for re-election.
-Directors standing for re-election at the forthcoming Annual General meeting are: - i) Lee Kian Hu (pursuant to Article 84 of the Company's Constitution) - ii) Tay Hui Hui (pursuant to Article 91 of the Company's Constitution) - iii) Dato' Ng Jet Heong (pursuant to Article 91 of the Company's Constitution) - c) carried out an assessment on independency of the Independent Director. - d) reviewed the Succession Planning for the Board and Key Management Personnels.
+- b) continue to identify training needed by individual director.
+Directors are encouraged to attend at least one training in each financial year.
+During this financial year, the directors have attended various training programmes which are outline in Page 13 of the Statement of Corporate Governance ("CG"). - c) reviewed and recommended the appointment of new director, Dato' Ng Jet Heong to the board.
+The profile of Dato' Ng Jet Heong is set out in the Directors' profile section of the Annual Report.
+A formal of one to two days induction program is given by the Company which include, but not limited to; - i) furnishing a copy of organization chart, last year annual report and at least the past 6 months previous board and committee minutes. - ii) Visit to key sites. - iii) Introduction of key management staffs. - d) reviewed the evaluation of the retiring Directors and recommended to the board for re-election.
+Directors standing for re-election at the forthcoming AGM are: - i) Kuan Kai Seng (pursuant to Article 84 of the Company's Constitution) - Augustine A/L T.K.
+James (pursuant to Article 84 of the Company's Constitution) (Mr. Augustine A/L T.K.
+James had decided not to seek re-election as Director of the Company and therefore he will retire at the forthcoming AGM) - iii) Tay Seng Chew (pursuant to Article 91 of the Company's Constitution) - e) carried out an assessment on independency of the Independent Director. - f) reviewed the Succession Planning for the Board and Key Management Personnels.